daisvke/Arachnida/README.md

   -o, --open            Open the image folder at the end of the program.
   -m MEMORY, --memory MEMORY
-                        Set a limit to the memory occupied by the dowloaded images 'in MB).
+                        Set a limit to the memory occupied by the dowloaded images (in MB).
 Default is set to 1000MB.

 // Ex. to scrap with a depth of 1 with a search string "42" with the open folder option on : python3 spider.py "https://42.fr/le-campus-de-paris/diplome-informatique/expert-en-architecture-informatique" -r -l 1 -s "42" -o